skrattaren/apf.rst/apf.rst

   and grows up being able to speak the language of humans."

-  The Librarian's script is of course a reversal of Edgar Rice Burroughs' "Tarzan_" story.
+  The Librarian's script is of course a reversal of Edgar Rice Burroughs' **Tarzan** story.
 Since Tarzan is supposed to be one of those five or so cultural icons that are so truly universal that *everybody* in the world is familiar with them, I expect this may well turn out to be the APF's Most Unnecessary Annotation of all...